Selective Serotonin Memories.

-And then there is the scientifically demonstrated relationship between excessive serotonin levels, and the promotion of issues with regards to chronic inflammation and disease.
+And then, there is a scientifically demonstrated relationship between excessive serotonin levels and the promotion of chronic inflammation and disease issues.

-Unfortunately the official story in relation to the connection between depression (as well as mental disorders in general) and serotonin, exists independently of the vast majority of well performed experimental science.
+Unfortunately, the official story about the connection between depression (as well as mental disorders in general) and serotonin exists independently of a large amount of well-performed experimental science.

-Instead, it relies mostly upon unfounded assumptions, repeated dogma, misleading interpretations, as well as misrepresented outcomes and in some cases, intentionally dishonest results.
+Instead, it relies mainly upon unfounded assumptions, repeated dogma, misleading interpretations, misrepresented outcomes and, in some cases, intentionally dishonest results.

 “The incongruence between the scientific literature and the claims made in FDA-regulated SSRI advertisements is remarkable, and possibly unparalleled…Professor Emeritus of Neuroscience Elliot Valenstein summarized the scientific data by concluding, “What physicians and the public are reading about mental illness is by no means a neutral reflection of all the information that is available” ” (Lacasse JR, Leo J. 2005)

-It simply does not make sense – from any kind of biologically rational viewpoint – for rising levels of substances known to be directly involved in the development and worsening of all kinds of degeneration and disease, to be given a label such as that which has been popularly attached to serotonin.
+It simply does not make sense from a biologically rational viewpoint for substances involved in developing and worsening all kinds of degeneration and disease to be given a label such as that popularly attached to serotonin.

-Only in a world where properly carried out experimentation takes a backseat to corporate influenced publications and related marketing and propaganda, could serotonin be in any way deserving of being named the ‘happy hormone’.
+Only in a world where genuine science takes a backseat to corporate-influenced publications, marketing and propaganda could serotonin be deserving of being named the “happy hormone”.

-On what basis do you think most doctors make the decision to prescribe an SSRI – or other similarly acting antidepressants – for you or anyone you know?
+On what basis do most doctors prescribe an SSRI – or other similarly acting antidepressants – for their patients?